Drakensberg: Introduction to Mnweni

 Caiaphus – 073 603 9107

-Due to the settlements and farming in the lower foothills, the experience of the Mnweni-Drakensberg only really starts when you are in the higher foothills leading to the passes.
-As such the area does not really lend itself to day-hiking and getting to the top of the escarpment via one of the passes should be on the menu.
+Because of the settlements and farmland in the lower foothills, the true Mnweni experience begins in the higher valleys leading to the passes.
+This is not a day-hiking area — reaching the escarpment via one of the passes should be part of your plan.

 Ifidi – 9/10 **** (ROCK)